ParkinsonLab/Architect/README.md

 # Advanced parameter settings

-At specific timepoints while running Architect, you will have the option to choose between a default setting or specify settings more appropriate for your purposes.
-In general, we highly recommended that the default setting is used.
-However, depending on your specific situation, you may prefer to choose a setting other than the default.
+At specific timepoints while running Architect, you will have the option to either choose a default setting or specify other settings more appropriate for your purposes.
+In general, we highly recommended that the default setting be used.
+However, depending on your specific situation, you may prefer to specify a setting other than the default.
 Details about these alternate settings are given below.

 TODO